stfc-sciml/sciml-workshop/course_1.0/08_large_scale_resources.md

 squeue –u pearl008
 ```

 We can run an interactive shell with the following command.
-This will allocated a single GPU resource on the PEARL system and provide a bash prompt.
+This will allocate a single GPU resource on the PEARL system and provide a bash prompt.
 Note that the `--reservation=Diamond2020` is only required during the workshop.

 ```bash
 srun --gres=gpu:1 --reservation=Diamond2020 --pty bash
 ```

 An example of a very basic batch script.
-Each of the `#SBATCH` lines sets a different option in SLURM.
+Each of the `#SBATCH` lines set an option in SLURM.
 Again, as above, the `--reservation=Diamond2020` is only required during the workshop.
 Each of the options are as follows:

  - `gres`: set the generic resources for this job.
 Here we're specifying we want one GPU.
  - `job-name`: set the display name of the job.
 This will be visible in the public queue.
  - `time`: set the estimated maximum time of the job.
-Jobs that run beyond this value will be kill automatically.
+Jobs that run beyond this value will be killed automatically.
  - `mem`: set the required CPU RAM for the job.
 On the DGX system you have up to 1.5TB of shared RAM available.
 But you will only have 16GB on GPU RAM per GPU.

 ```bash